-- Babies are never left propped up with bottles as it is both dangerous and inappropriate - Babies sleeping outside have cat/fly nets over their prams and prams must lie flat so children are supported - Sleeping children are supervised at all times - Checks on sleeping babies are completed every 10 minutes.
-This may increase to five minutes for younger babies and or new babies.
-Checks are documented with the time and staff initials on the sleep check form - Staff do not change nappies whilst pregnant until a risk assessment has been discussed and conducted.
-Students only change nappies with the support and close supervision of a qualified member of staff - Where food/milk is prepared for babies there is a separate area within the kitchen which is specifically designated for this preparation - Bottles of formula milk are only made up as and when the child needs them.
-These should be cooled to body temperature, which means they should feel warm or cool, but not hot, and should be tested with a sterilised thermometer to ensure they are an appropriate temperature for the child to drink safely - Following the Department of Health guidelines, we only use recently boiled water to make formula bottles (left for no longer than 30 minutes to cool).
-We do not use cooled boiled water that is reheated - Bottles and teats are thoroughly cleaned with hot soapy water and sterilised after use (they will not be washed in the dishwasher) - Contents of bottles are disposed of after two hours - A designated area is available for mothers who wish to breastfeed their babies or express milk - Labelled mothers' breast milk is stored in the fridge - If dummies are used they will be cleaned and sterilised.
-This also applies to dummies which have been dropped (see separate dummy policy) - All dummies are stored in separate labelled containers to ensure no crosscontamination occurs - Sterilisers are washed out and cleaned daily - Children transfer to the older age group when assessed as appropriate for their age/stage following our agreed transition and settling procedures.
+- Feeding times will be seen as an opportunity for bonding between practitioner and child and where possible fed by their key person - Where food/milk is prepared for babies there is a separate area within the kitchen which is specifically designated for this preparation.
+Handwashing is completed before preparation is undertaken - Bottles of formula milk are only made up as and when the child needs them.
+These should be cooled to body temperature, which means they should feel warm or cool, but not hot, and should be tested with a sterilised thermometer to ensure they are an appropriate temperature for the child to drink safely. - Bottles are only made following the instructions on the formula, if during the making process there are discrepancies, a new bottle will be made - All new staff and students will be shown the procedure, and are competent and confident before completing this on their own - Following the Department of Health guidelines, we only use recently boiled water to make formula bottles (left for no longer than 30 minutes to cool).
+We do not use cooled boiled water that is reheated3 - Bottles and teats are thoroughly cleaned with hot soapy water and sterilised after use (they will not be washed in the dishwasher) and replaced frequently and/or when they are damaged. - Contents of bottles are disposed of after two hours - Babies are never left propped up or laid in a cot with bottles as it is both dangerous and inappropriate - A designated area is available for mothers who wish to breastfeed their babies or express milk - Labelled mothers' breast milk is stored in the fridge